 What do colours in wealth mean?

 Banks and financial institutions have invested a lot of time and resources into understanding which colours connect with consumers.
-If you have ever wondered how colours work in money and wealth, you have come to the right place in understanding the role that colours play.
+If you have ever wondered how colours work in money and wealth, you have come to the right place in understanding the role that colour of money play.

 Positive colours associated with wealth